 Greg KernSenior Associate Director of Admissions

-Greg Kern is an associate director of admission.
+Greg Kern is a senior associate director of admissions.
 He started working at Hope in 1998, but left to be a high school guidance counselor and college counselor at an international school in Honduras.
 He returned to Hope in 2001.

-As an associate director of admissions, Greg is in charge of a regional territory that includes about 10 high schools in West Michigan and all of Ohio and California.
+As senior associate director of admissions, Greg leads the Recruiting Team and also has a recruiting territory that includes about five high schools in West Michigan and all of Alabama, Arkansas, Louisiana, Mississippi and Wisconsin.
 He is also the admissions office liaison to the Office of Financial Aid.

 - B.A., psychology, Hope College, 1998

 In his days as a college counselor, Greg lived in Tegucigalpa, Honduras, and worked at a private, Christian, bilingual school called Academia Los Pinares.
 He was also the juvenile (varsity) boys soccer coach, juvenile boys basketball coach and a substitute teacher as needed.

 From 2012 to 2016, he served on the board of directors for the nonprofit organization Colleges That Change Lives.
 The organization was formed as a collaborative effort of the member colleges of Loren Pope's book by the same name.

 Why I love Hope